County Government Reform

-The Chamber supports legislation to strengthen the long-term financial condition of the state’s pension plans.
+The Chamber supports protecting the pension reforms which have improved the long-term fiscal condition of the state.

-The Chamber will work with the governor, state legislature, City of Oklahoma City and other stakeholders to ensure the availability of a long-term water supply for central Oklahoma.
+The Chamber will work with the governor, Oklahoma State Legislature, City of Oklahoma City and other stakeholders to ensure the availability of a long-term water supply for central Oklahoma.

 Oil & Gas Tax

 The Chamber supports a stable oil and gas tax structure which promotes the investment of drilling capital in Oklahoma.